-Experimental design.-- Lizards were located during foot and vehicle surveys and captured using a pole and noose made of either dental floss or surgical thread.
+Experimental design.-- G. sila individuals were located during foot and vehicle surveys and captured using a pole and noose made of either dental floss or surgical thread.
 The sex of each lizard was determined, and its snout to vent length (SVL) and mass were measured.
-Lizards were collared following the method of Germano et al. (2016).
+G. sila were collared following the method of Germano et al. (2016).
 VHF radio transmitters (Holohil model BD-2, frequency 151-152 MHz, battery life 8-16 weeks, Holohil Systems Ltd., Carp, ON, Canada) were attached to a small beaded chain collar using jewelry wire and epoxy, and the collars were then fastened around the lizard’s neck.
-Lizards were kept overnight to ensure the collar was fitted correctly and did not irritate or harm the animal, and then were then released at their capture site.
+G. sila were kept overnight to ensure the collar was fitted correctly and did not irritate or harm the animal, and then were then released at their capture site.
 Collars weighed 1.6-2.2 grams (depending on the size of chain needed for the lizard’s neck), and we ensured that the weight of the collar did not exceed between 5% and 10% of the body mass of the individual.

-In the first two days following release all lizards were relocated (i.e. repeatedly sighted using telemetry) several times between to ensure that the lizards were successfully adjusting to the collars and that impacts to their behavior and survival were minimal.
+In the first two days following release, all captured G. sila individuals were relocated (i.e. repeatedly sighted using radio telemetry) several times between to ensure that the lizards were successfully adjusting to the collars and that impacts to their behavior and survival were minimal.
 We looked for any negative effects the collar had on the lizards, such as impacts on movement, parts of the collar catching on plants or causing abrasions on the lizard, and any deviation from normal lizard behaviors.
-The lizards were then formally surveyed for 24 consecutive days.
+G. sila were then formally surveyed for 24 consecutive days.
 Surveys were conducted on each lizard 3 times a day.
 Two of these daily surveys were conducted during daylight hours, when lizards were typically active above ground.
 One survey was conducted before noon and one was conducted after noon.
 The third survey was conducted during the night when lizards are inactive below ground.
 The ‘night survey’ was conducted before 7:30 AM or after 7:30 PM on each day.